-Its the beginning of December, who has their shopping done?
+It’s the Holiday Season, who has their shopping done?
 Not me that is for certain.
-I try to notice throughout the year things that are said offhand, or to notice what could ease a loved ones life, however unless I write it down, it tends to slip my mind by the end of the year.
+I try to notice throughout the year things that are said offhand or to notice what could ease a loved one’s life, however, unless I write it down, it tends to slip my mind by the end of the year.
 If you are like me, I can use a little help in the idea department.

 The holy grail of mixers, this is the power tool of a baker’s dreams.
-With the power to mix, whisk, beat, and knead any dough or mixture you throw at it, this mixer is something I don’t have, but would be very pleased to receive from Santa.
+With the power to mix, whisk, beat, and knead any dough or mixture you throw at it, this mixer is something I don’t have but would be very pleased to receive from Santa.
 Pretty please, with cherries on top?
 There are multiple attachments to this mixer, making it very versatile, and it also comes in many colors.
-This stainless steel is my personal favorite as it would look professional, and its also nice and shiny.
-Would look like a pretty piece of jewelry on my counter!
+This stainless steel is my personal favorite as it would look professional, and it’s also nice and shiny.
+It would look like a pretty piece of jewelry on my counter!

-For bread making, this french oven great to achieve a perfect crust on your loaf.
-Since the tight fitting lid secures the moisture inside, the bread dough is coated to create an excellent crust.
-Check out this video to see how this french oven can be used to bake bread.
+For bread making, this French oven is great for achieving a perfect crust on your loaf.
+Since the tight-fitting lid secures the moisture inside, the bread dough is coated to create an excellent crust.
+Check out this video to see how this French oven can be used to bake bread.

 A teaspoon of this, a tablespoon of that…A baker needs measuring spoons they can rely on.
 These stainless steel spoons have the measurements engraved into the steel.
 They are not printed with ink on the handle, they will not wash off in the dishwasher.
 When these spoons are reached for, they can be relied upon to measure the goods.

 These measuring cups are great for the same reason as the spoons above.
 The measurements are engraved in the steel!
-After all, what good is a measuring cup if the ink has washed off and you don’t know how much they measure?
+After all, what good is a measuring cup if the ink has washed off and you don’t know how much it measures?
 Engraved steel is permanent, like these cups!

-Pyrex, gotta love Pyrex.
+Pyrex gotta love Pyrex, the reliable glass that can withstand heat without breaking.
 You can bake in them, reheat your food in the microwave, and then send them to the dishwasher.
-This set includes multiple sizes including custard cups, and a pie plate.
-Plus there are lids! to these babies.
-There are four single serve grab and go bowls with lids for taking lunches, and also two casserole dishes, one 8″ square, and one 9″x 13″.
-If you you need to store your brownies, or take your casserole to a potluck, pop on the lid and you are good to go!
+This set includes multiple sizes including 4 cup, 1 cup, and 2 cup containers.
+Plus there are lids to these babies.
+There are also two casserole dishes, one 3 quart, and 2 quart.
+If you need to store your brownies or take your casserole to a potluck, pop on the lid and you are good to go!

 I just recently used my springform pan to create an amazing and delicious Peanut Butter Cup Cheesecake from Tessa at Handle the Heat.
 It was so delicious, decadent, and dense with peanut butter and chocolate flavor.
 I have also used my springform pan to create a pumpkin cheesecake that was out of this world.
 There is no arguing that a springform pan is a must if one is to bake a cheesecake.

 While measuring cups and spoons are great for cooking and baking, there is no way to perfectly and accurately measure ingredients than to use a scale.
-Especially when it comes to bread recipes that use ratios, a kitchen scale is the way to go.
+A kitchen scale is the way to go, especially when it comes to bread recipes that use ratios and volume measurements.
+In particular, a food scale is very useful when feeding a sourdough starter and sourdough baking in general.

 For the baker whose kitchen is already fully stocked and equipped:

 I remember going Christmas shopping while growing up at our local outlet mall.
-We would stop in to each store and look for gifts for each other, and also to hint at what we’d like as well.
-Towards the middle of the mall, we would stop in to Harry and David and see what samples they had.
-For some reason the wasabi peas stand out to me.
+We would stop into each store and look for gifts for each other, and also hint at what we’d like as well.
+Towards the middle of the mall, we would stop into Harry and David and see what samples they had.
+For some reason, the wasabi peas stand out to me.
 Not because I particularly liked them, maybe, because, well they were wasabi!